Blue’s Clues DIY Mailbox

 8. Add a piece of cardboard straight across the top curved part of the mailbox opening.
 This will be where you attach your magnet to keep your door shut.
 Attach using staples.

 9. Cut your mailbox door off completely by cutting straight across the bottom of the door.
 Add extra pieces of cardboard to the bottom sides of the door.
 These will be attached to the very bottom of the door and will be used to attach the door to the mailbox.
 Attach them by stapling them down.

 10. Cover the outside of the mailbox with dark purple construction paper, but do not cover the door.
 Glue the construction paper down and set aside to allow to dry.

 11. Use some trimmed pieces or extra cardboard for the flag.
 Cut out 2 matching pieces to double the thickness.
-Connect together with packing tape.
+Connect with packing tape.

 12. Cover flag with red construction paper.
 Attach construction paper to flag with glue.

 13. Cover inside and outside of the mailbox door with light purple construction paper.
 Glue construction paper down to cardboard.